jsincorporated/tp/docs/UserGuide.md

 ### f.
 Find entries by keywords of fields : `find KEYWORD` e.g. `find John`

-Finds entries in **uNivUSal** that match or contain case-insensitive keyword.
+With so many contacts, it can be frustrating to scroll through them all.
+With the help of the `find` command, you can find entries in **uNivUSal** that match or contain case-insensitive keyword.
 Current fields searchable are:
 1. Name
 2. Phone Number